Pennsylvania Lottery: Drawings

-All Pennsylvania Lottery drawings are supervised by Harrisburg-based Zelenkofske Axelrod.
+All Pennsylvania Lottery physical drawings take place in a studio of the WITF Media Center in Swatara Township, with automated drawings being done by random number generators at lottery headquarters.
+All drawings are supervised by Harrisburg-based Zelenkofske Axelrod.
 Previous auditors of the drawings include the firms KPMG Hernwick, Boyer & Ritter, Wooton & Kneisley, the Huber Group, and Akryoyd and Associates.
-Each drawing features a senior citizen witness aged 55 and older.
-From March 2020 to June 2021, and again from August 2021 to March 2022, due to the COVID-19 Pandemic, the senior citizen witnesses were replaced by members of the television station.
+Each drawing is conducted by a lottery security official (wearing a shirt bearing the PA Lottery logo) and is accompanied by a senior citizen witness aged 55 and older.
+From March 2020 to June 2021, and again from August 2021 to March 2022, due to the COVID-19 Pandemic, the senior citizen witnesses were replaced by WITF's staff observing instead.

 The drawings last 90 seconds on weekdays, two minutes on Saturdays and one minute on Sundays.
 The mid-day drawing lasts 45 seconds.

-Like most US lotteries, the Pennsylvania Lottery broadcasts drawings on a network of broadcast television stations: WTAJ-TV (Altoona), WPXI (Pittsburgh), WGAL (Lancaster), WJET-TV (Erie), WTXF-TV (Philadelphia), and WNEP-TV (Scranton).
-Portions of the Commonwealth, particularly in the Northern Tier, are unable to see the drawings because they are served by television markets in New York (e.g. the Bradford region, which has some stations from Erie, but not WJET).
-Regions such as these can see the Mega Millions and Powerball drawings on the national cable and satellite feed of WGN America.
+Like most US lotteries, the Pennsylvania Lottery broadcasts drawings on a network of broadcast television stations: WTAJ-TV (Altoona), WPXI (Pittsburgh), WGAL (Lancaster/Harrisburg), WJET-TV (Erie), WTXF-TV (Philadelphia), and WNEP-TV (Scranton).
+Portions of the Commonwealth, particularly in the Northern Tier, are unable to see the drawings as the lottery does not affiliate with out-of-state stations, mainly because they are served by television markets in New York (e.g. the Bradford region, which has some stations from Erie, but not WJET) or Ohio (served by stations in Youngstown).
 Pennsylvania's midday drawings are only viewable online.
-Because New Jersey does not have a station that airs Mega Millions nor Powerball drawings, WTXF-TV airs the aforementioned drawings for Central and Southern New Jersey as well.
+Because New Jersey does not have a station that airs Mega Millions nor Powerball drawings, WTXF-TV airs the drawings for Central and Southern New Jersey as well.